 But while there is renewed hope and action for corals due to the above techniques and backstops, it would obviously be simpler (not to mention less costly — none of the research and work above is cheap), to mitigate global warming and water pollution now.

-Editor's note: This article has been updated since it was originally published in Jan.
-2018.
+Editor's note: This article has been updated with new information since it was originally published in January 2018.